DiligentGraphics/DiligentEngine/Troubleshooting.md

   use Visual Studio's built-in CMake and *Open Folder* option.
 Other IDEs such as Visual Studio Code or CLion are not guaranteed to work.

-* If on Windows you get long path error, try clonning the project to a folder with shorter name such as `c:/git/DiligentEngine`.
+* If on Windows you get long path error, try cloning the project to a folder with shorter name such as `c:/git/DiligentEngine`.

 ### Projects don't run